Major Groups > Gilled Mushrooms > Pink-Spored > Pluteus > Pluteus mammillatus

 MushroomExpert.Com

-[ Basidiomycetes > Agaricales > Pluteaceae > Pluteus . . . ]
+[ Basidiomycota > Agaricales > Pluteaceae > Pluteus . . . ]

 by Michael Kuo

-Although Pluteus mammillatus is extremely rare everywhere else, it is quite common in the Mingo National Wildlife Refuge, site of a fantastic annual foray for the Missouri Mycological Society.
+Although Pluteus mammillatus appears to be extremely rare everywhere else, it is quite common in the Mingo National Wildlife Refuge, site of a fantastic annual foray for the Missouri Mycological Society.

 Description:

-Cap: 1-7 cm; conical at first, becoming broadly bell-shaped, broadly convex, or nearly flat; dry; finely silky; medium to bright yellow, fading on exposure; the margin slightly lined.
+Cap: 2-6 cm; broadly conic at first, becoming broadly bell-shaped, broadly convex, or nearly flat; dry; finely silky with yellow or brownish fibrils; medium to bright yellow, fading on exposure to sunlight; the margin becoming slightly lined.

-Gills: Free from the stem; close; whitish at first, becoming pink at maturity.
+Gills: Free from the stem; close; short-gills frequent; whitish at first, becoming pink at maturity.

-Stem: 1-8 cm long; up to 1.5 cm thick; equal or tapering upward; solid; smooth or finely silky; whitish to pale yellowish; with a fragile white ring on the lower half.
+Stem: 2-6 cm long; up to 1 cm thick; equal or tapering upward; solid; bald or finely silky; whitish to pale yellowish; with a fragile white ring on the lower half (in age the ring is often missing, or reduced to a vague ring zone); basal mycelium whitish.

 Odor and Taste: Not distinctive.